Hythe Pier, Railway and Ferry: Hythe Pier Railway

-The line is operated by two four-wheeled electric locomotives built in 1917 by Brush with works numbers 16302 & 16307 (simply renumbered as No. 2 & No. 1 - the '7' looking like a '1'.).
+The line is operated by two four-wheeled electric locomotives built in 1917 by Brush with works numbers 16302 & 16307 (simply renumbered as No. 2 & No. 1 – the '7' looking like a '1'.).
 They were originally battery powered, being used at the World War I mustard gas factory at Avonmouth.
 They were transferred to Hythe after the war, where they were converted to collect power from a third rail and had their batteries removed.
 There was initially a third locomotive, but it was used for spares and finally scrapped in 1935.
 All that remains of the 3rd tractor is the electric motor bearing the serial number "16304".

-The line owns four bogie passenger coaches, two of which have a driving cab at their seaward ends.
+The line owns four bogie passenger coaches built by Drewry, two of which have a driving cab at their seaward ends.
 In normal operation the single train is made up of one of the locomotives propelling three passenger coaches, with a four-wheel flat car for baggage.
 The locomotive is always at the landward end, and the seaward passenger coach must have a driving cab.
 The line also has a four-wheel oil-tanker, used to carry fuel to the Hythe ferries.